fully-functioning/mcp-demo/demos/01-hello-mcp-server/README.md

     ```

 ## Next steps
-See the next demo for input validation, more tools, and error handling.
+See the next demo for exposing resources